ekrsulov/ttpe/doc/docs/plugins/catalog/duplicate-on-drag.md

 This plugin implements a **Canvas Service** that listens to pointer events globally, regardless of the active tool.
 When it detects Command+Click+Drag on a selected element or group, it:

-1. Creates a duplicate of the selected element or entire group hierarchy
+1. Creates a duplicate of all selected elements or entire group hierarchies
-2. Selects the new duplicate(s)
+2. Selects the new duplicates
-3. Begins dragging the duplicate from the original position
+3. Begins dragging the duplicates from the original positions

 **Key Features:**
-- **Recursive Group Duplication**: When duplicating an element inside a group, duplicates the entire root group and all its children
+- **Recursive Group Duplication**: When duplicating elements inside groups, duplicates the entire root group and all its children
-- **Hierarchy Preservation**: Maintains parent-child relationships in duplicated groups
+- **Multi-Selection Support**: Duplicates all currently selected elements when dragging any selected element
-- **Smart Selection**: Automatically selects the root group when clicking elements within groups
+- **Smart Selection**: Automatically selects the root groups when clicking elements within groups

 ## Architecture